Wedding Guest Dress Etiquette | Mother of the Bride/Groom

 2. Lounge/Cocktail/After 5: Opt for a cocktail dress, or a more formal jumpsuit/pantsuit here.
 Wear with jewels and statement heels and clutch bag.

+Is it OK to wear black to a wedding?
 Yes, especially After 5 weddings, as it's a formal evening colour.

 For women, are any colours off limits?
 As a general rule, avoid white, however it's fine if worn with other colours, I would also recommend checking the bridesmaids' colours, to avoid wearing the same tone.